opengeospatial/mf-swg/workshop/FOSS4G_Asia_2024/MF-API Server_step_by_step.md

 # FOSS4G2024Workshop_How-to-implement-OGC-API
-FOSS4G Asia 2024 Bangkok Half-day workshop >  OGC API – MF, an introduction with MF-API Server based on pygeoapi and MobilityDB > How to implement OGC API – MF with pygeoapi and MobilityDB?
+FOSS4G Asia 2024 Bangkok Half-day workshop >  An introduction with MF-API Server based on pygeoapi and MobilityDB > How to implement OGC API – MF with pygeoapi and MobilityDB?
 Each section describes the commands and sample data used.

 ## Recommended PC specifications